Shopify vs Volusion – Which is Better?

 If you install one of the email marketing services, you can send emails to customers as part of automated marketing campaigns and you can target these emails according to buying behavior.
 The best thing about these apps is that you once you activate them, they’re easy to configure.

 Shopify’s App store even has tools like Printful and Merchify that take care of shipping your products.
 Printful and Merchify are ideal solutions for businesses who sell custom designs that can be printed on t-shirts, posters or electronic devices.
-After your customer selects the design, the app will print and ship the product.
+After your customer selects the design, the vendor associated with the app will produce and ship the product.

 Oberlo for Logistics